 The program includes core studies, specialization studies, minor studies, language studies and elective studies.

-Core studies (30 ECTS credits) include courses on software engineering models and methods, requirements engineering, user experience design, project management, and research methods.
+Core studies (24 ECTS credits) include courses on software engineering models and methods, requirements engineering, running a software project, research design methods.

-Specialization studies (24 ECTS credits) are available in Software Engineering and Digital Transformation.
+Specialisation studies (54 ECTS credits) are available in Software Engineering and Digital Transformation.
+You specialise in one of these two fields.

 The Master’s thesis and seminar, 30 ECTS credits, is a part of specialization studies.
 The thesis is an advanced research project which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree program.